mp-se/kegmon/docs/_sources/functionality.rst.txt

   Modern HTML5 based web interface with easy access to configuration and current status.

+* **Mobile dashboard**

+  Mobile dashboard that shows the important values for each keg.

 * **3 step easy scale calibration**

   3 easy steps to calibrate your scale all from the web interface.
 Tare the scale, calculate factor based on known weight and finally verify.